 Private entry and flowering garden patio.

 Bar at water’s edge.

-Satellite TV, stereo, garage, intercom, fax and phone.
+Satellite TV, stereo, garage, security guard, intercom, fax and phone.

 Award Winning Architecture

 Le Corbusier’s “less is more” constitutes the guiding philosophy behind this open style of architecture that traces its roots to the genius of Luis Barragan, Mexico’s most famed contemporary architect.
 Barragan threw aside Mexico’s colonial architectural tradition to emphasize open spaces and a simplicity in design and furnishings.

 Effortlessly merging nature and lifestyle, a native cobblestone driveway leads to a stairway descending to rectangular thirty-six foot wide native stone and tile entry, shaded by four existing coconut trees, each from thirty to fifty years old.
 Cool waters from a blue-tiled fountain cascade before a white-washed wall, highlighting the entry and creating a serene and tranquil ambiance.